 - Make time to talk and connect on a regular basis

-- If your partner says she feels things are not OK, listen to her
+- If your partner says they feel things are not OK, listen to them

 - Take responsibility for past behaviours and make changes, where appropriate